Personal Identity and Uploading Mark

 considering a retrospective rather than a prospective version of a replication

 scenario.
-Suppose
+Suppose that

-scanned by a swarm of nanobots and a molecule for molecule identical body is beamed
+by a swarm of nanobots and a molecule for molecule identical body is beamed

 from a hidden alien spaceship in orbit; the old body is vaporized in a manner